Connect with us

 What Are the Common Causes of Nail Changes?

 Nail changes or problems can be caused by several factors, such as trauma, skin infections, or diseases.
 However, a persistent color, texture, or shape change on your nails can signify an illness or a severe infection.
-Below are some nail abnormalities that could be a sign of disease and should be examined by a medical dermatologist immediately.
+Below are some nail abnormalities like ingrown toenail removal that could be a sign of disease and should be examined by a medical dermatologist immediately.

 1. Nail Clubbing